-You can find many variations of this recipe in my new cookbook “ENJOY – healthy festive meals for you and your loved ones”.
+My mom’s special gravy is the most delicious sauce for the holiday season.
+It is simple, full of healthy ingredients, gluten free, grain free, dairy free, Paleo, and AIP.
+You can find many variations of this recipe in my holiday cookbook “ENJOY – healthy festive meals for you and your loved ones”.

 This gravy is probably one of the most delicious sauces I have ever tried.
 I asked my mom for help because I had no idea how to make one.
 Luckily she is sharing her wisdom with all of us.
 My mom’s gravy recipe came out so delicious right on the first try.
 Thanks, mom!!!
 I am so excited for you guys to try it.
+And the good news is, there is no flour required for this recipe!
 It doesn’t just taste divine it is actually very healthy.
-Just like all my recipes this sauce is gluten free, grain free and dairy free.
+Just like all my recipes this sauce is gluten free, grain free, dairy free, Paleo and AIP.
 You will be surprised how few ingredients this sauce is made of and how simple it is to make.

 The secret behind my mom’s special gravy is letting vegetables roast in the juices of the meat that you are cooking.
 This recipe is a template you use with your roast of choice.
-In my new cookbook you can find examples of making this sauce or a variety of it with chicken, duck and pork.
+In my holiday cookbook, you can find examples of making this sauce or a variety of it with chicken, duck, and pork.

 This sauce is so delicious and if you are making a roast, it is really just a super delicious bi-product of what you are already making.
 That way it is also simple and fast to make.